jacekbla/jacekbla.github.io/_posts/2020-03-22-opengl_english.markdown

 - Texture atlases

 ## Work status
 The basic version of the graphics engine has now been built.
-This character uses any of the techniques studied - it will be the basis on which the analysis will be carried out.
+This version doesn't uses any of the studied techniques - it will be the basis on which the analysis will be carried out.
 The engine has mechanisms to display the basic scene:
-- Support for objects in .obj format and textures in .bmp and .png format.
+- Support for models in .obj data format and textures in .bmp and .png format.
-- Terrain - terrain generation based on height maps and mixing terrain textures using blend maps.
+- Terrain - terrain generation based on height maps and mixing textures using blend maps.

 ![](https://raw.githubusercontent.com/jacekbla/jacekbla.github.io/master/assets/img/posts/content/ogl/multitextures.jpg)

 - Water - water implementation using various techniques ([more informations here](https://jacekbla.github.io/eng/2020/01/29/opengl_water_english.html))

-- Many light sources, including spotlights.
+- Many light sources support, including spotlights.

 ![](https://raw.githubusercontent.com/jacekbla/jacekbla.github.io/master/assets/img/posts/content/ogl/point_light.jpg)

-- Skybox - a cube-based skoybox has been implemented as the background of the stage.
+- Skybox - a cube-based skybox has been implemented as the background of the scene.
-- Fog - depending on the distance, objects on the stage are becoming less visible.
+- Fog - depending on the distance, objects on the stage become less visible.
+- Camera control - supports mouse and keyboard.

 [BitBucket](https://bitbucket.org/jacekbla/opengl1)